johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 	>**Note:** Modifying **Internet Explorer Enhanced Security** configurations is not good practice and is only for the purpose of this particular lab.
 The correct approach should be to download the files locally and then copy them to a shared folder or directly to the VM.

 1. This lab uses the **AdventureWorks** database.
 Open an **Internet Explorer** browser and go to <http://msftdbprodsamples.codeplex.com/> to download  the **SQL Server 2012** sample databases.
-Once on the page click SQL Server 2012 DW and then download Adventure Works 2012 Data File.
+Once on the page click on **AdventureWorks Databases – 2008, 2008R2 and 2012** and then download Adventure Works 2012 Data File.
 Download the file to F:\Data.

 	>**Note:** The **AdventureWorks** database can also be downloaded as a .zip file.
 If you choose this format, right-click the file to open its properties window and then click **Unblock**.
 Then, extract the database to F:\Data.